Inter sign Man Utd flop Sanchez on free transfer | Goal.com

 "We believe in him, that he can be a strong part of this squad and are happy to have concluded this deal," he told Sky Italia.

+Conte added on the signing: "The Sanchez operation has been an excellent move by the club.
+We deserve it.

+"He came at a bad moment in his career and with us he immediately got injured.
+We waited for him and he is now doing well.
+It is fair that we are the ones that can now enjoy him."

-Sanchez could be reunited with his former United teammates soon.
-Both teams are on course to meet in the Europa League final on August 21 in Cologne.
-United face Copenhagen in Germany on Monday.
+Sanchez could be reunited with his former United team-mates soon.
+Both teams are on course to meet in the Europa League final on August 21 in Cologne, with United facing Copenhagen in Germany on Monday.